Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 It's for this reason that we recommend you use datamodules.
 This is specially important when collaborating because it will save your team a lot of time as well.

-All they need to do is drop a datamodule into a lightning trainer and not worry about what was done to the data.
+All they need to do is drop a datamodule into a :class:`~pytorch_lightning.trainer.trainer.Trainer` and not worry about what was done to the data.

 This is true for both academic and corporate settings where data cleaning and ad-hoc instructions slow down the progress of iterating through ideas.

+Checkout :ref:`data` doc to understand data management within Lightning and it's best practices.